garrettw/garrettw.github.io/src/content/php-spotlight-notes.md

 add: gina banyard (girgias), Christoph M. Becker (cmb), Joe Watkins (krakjoe), Dan Ackroyd (danack) Peter Cowburn (salathe), Chris Wright is another, daverandom, r11 room owners https://chat.stackoverflow.com/rooms/info/11/, Nicolas Grekas

+---

+### Interview Questions

+1. What would you consider to be your most impactful contributions to the PHP community?
+2. Who would you consider most influential in your programming journey?
+3. Are there any books or blogs that have helped you grow measurably as a programmer?
+4. Are there any tools, libraries, apps, platforms, etc. that have had a large, positive impact on the ecosystem in your vie